amqphub/equipage/README.md

 ## Connect

+Establish a connection, print to the console when connected, and exit.

 Usage: `connect <connection-url>`

         $ python connect.py amqp://example.net
         CONNECT: Connected to 'amqp://example.net'

 ## Send

+Send one message and exit.

 Usage: `send <connection-url> <address> <message-body>`